Sebobo/Shel.Neos.HealthCheck/Readme.md

 You can configure some of the individual checks in your `Settings.yaml` file.
 See [Configuration/Settings.HealthChecks.yaml](Configuration/Settings.HealthChecks.yaml) for the available options.

+### UI integration configuration

+It is recommended to either only configure the ui integration in the development context or have an environment specific configuration for each context.
+Also don't commit the hashed tokens to your repository which are required for the integration to access the various systems.

 ## License